wyolum/TouchSelfie/README.md

 ### Zero password
 - Now integrally based on OAuth2, neither the send-email, nor the upload-pictures will ask for and store a password

+### Send mails even from protected networks
+- Many faculty/company networks block the sendmail port.
+By using OAuth2 authentication, photobooth emails are seen as https connection and are not blocked by the network anymore

 ### Easier setup
 - a new `setup.sh` assistant will guide you through the configuration of the features you need (send_email, auto-upload) and will help you install the Google credentials.
 - credentials installation now points to a google-hosted wizard to simplify the application-id creation